Endogenous Resistance to Activation Steering in Language Models: Methods

-To identify SAE latents involved in detecting off-topic responses, we used Goodfire's Ember API~\citep{goodfire2024ember} contrastive search functionality.
-We generated one unsteered response from Llama-3.3-70B for each of the 38 prompts in our evaluation set, then created mismatched prompt-response pairs by randomly shuffling the responses relative to their original prompts, ensuring that no response was paired with its original prompt.
+To identify SAE latents involved in self-correction under steering, we used Goodfire's Ember API~\citep{goodfire2024ember} contrastive search.
+We generated one unsteered response from Llama-3.3-70B for each of the \numPrompts{} prompts in our evaluation set, then created mismatched prompt-response pairs by randomly shuffling the responses relative to their original prompts, ensuring that no response was paired with its original prompt.

 Using the Ember API's \texttt{contrast()} function, we identified latents that activate differentially between correctly matched (on-topic) and shuffled (off-topic) prompt-response pairs.
-This yielded \numOtdLatents{} candidate latents, which we term ``off-topic detectors'' (OTDs) for convenience, though we note that effect sizes vary considerably across this set (see Appendix~\ref{app:detector-latents} for activation statistics showing that roughly half exhibit the expected pattern of higher activation during off-topic content).
+This yielded \numOtdLatents{} candidate latents.
+Following reviewer feedback, we refer to these as \emph{self-correction-associated latents} rather than ``off-topic detectors,'' because (i) the auto-generated Goodfire labels are known to be unreliable for many features~\citep{huang2023rigorously, gurarieh2024enhancing}, and (ii) effect sizes vary considerably across the set, with roughly half showing higher activation during off-topic content and roughly half showing the opposite pattern (see Appendix~\ref{app:detector-latents}).
+The shorthand ``OTD'' (off-topic detector) is retained in figure labels and code for continuity with our publicly released artifacts; readers should not read functional commitment into that name.